NickPyll/Microsoft-70-774-ExamPrep/README.md

   + **Cleanse data for Azure Machine Learning.**  Apply filters to limit a dataset to the desired rows, identify and address missing data, identify and address outliers, remove columns and rows of datasets
     + Filter
-      - `Split Data` and use relative expression
+      - `Split Data` and use regular or relative expression
       - `Apply SQL Transformation` - can use this to filter rows
     + Missing Data
       - `Clean Missing Data` node can be used to address issues of missing data